resgateio/resgate/resprotocol.md

 **Subject**
 `conn.<cid>.token`

-Sets the connection's authorization token, discarding any previously set token.
+Sets the connection's access token, discarding any previously set token.
 A change of token will invalidate any previous access response recieved using the old token.
 The event payload has the following parameter:

 **token**
-Authorization token.
+Access token.
 A `null` token clears any previously set token.